Stimulants and Driving: The Effects of Common Stimulants, Fines & PenaltiesUpdated Dec. 25, 2020

 The immediate effects of methamphetamine abuse would make it impossible to drive safely, even when taken in incredibly small quantities.
 The drug’s powerful stimulant effect will prevent you from focusing on the task at hand and accurately collecting information about the roadway.
 You may also experience difficulty keeping still, muscle tremors and sloppy motor skills, which will make it harder to steer smoothly, brake gradually and maintain your position within a lane.

 Long-term methamphetamine users make incredibly unsafe drivers.
 The drug’s effect on brain chemistry will lead to volatile moods, anxiety and paranoia.
 Behind the wheel, this could cause you to drive at high speeds, behave aggressively toward other motorists and disregard traffic control devices.

 Penalties for possessing methamphetamine

 Note that each state has its own provisions for methamphetamine possession, which may affect your sentencing.
-Many states have also enacted laws which allow people to be charged with possession of methamphetamine, even if they are only found to possess precursor ingredients (i.e. the chemicals, drugs and equipment needed to produce meth).
-Some states offer prison-alternatives to first time or mild offenders, such as drug treatment centers and probation, whereas others do not.
+Many states have also enacted laws that allow people to be charged with possession of methamphetamine, even if they are only found to possess precursor ingredients (i.e. the chemicals, drugs and equipment needed to produce meth).
+Some states offer prison-alternatives to first-time or mild offenders, such as drug treatment centers and probation, whereas others do not.